How To Make Duck Confit

 Crush the peppercorns and cloves and sprinkle them over the duck.
 Break up the bay leaves, slice the garlic, and press them into each duck leg.
 Cover and put in the refrigerator overnight.

-The next day, rinse the salt from the duck so it doesn’t get too salty.
+The next day, rinse the salt from the duck.
 Pat dry.

 Prepare the fat to put over the duck.
-In this case, because I had the fat already, I took the goose fat out of the freezer and let it sit on the counter until it became room temperature and was soft enough to be poured.
+In this case, I took the goose fat out of the freezer and let it sit on the counter until it became room temperature and was soft enough to be poured.
 If you are using the fat from the duck itself, you will have to render it.
 It’s not hard–here’s how.

 Let the duck stay in the oven all day, until the meat is tender and the fat becomes clear.
 Your house will smell wonderful.
 When it comes out of the oven, it looks like this: